chonesial/r/ipsec.md

          test-server-01 and VPN-server-02
          VIA VPN-Server-01 as VPN-server-01 can communicate to both of them

-#### First, add route inside test-server-01 to reach vpn-server-02 using private I.Ps
+#### First, add route inside test-server-01 to reach vpn-server-02 using private ip of VPN-server-01

 - go to the test-server-01 and run add route command